followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/35 Client-Side Data Validation/01 Overview.md

 - `[Compare]`
 - `[Custom]`

+[note] We also provide the `[DevExtremeRequired]` attribute that adopts the HTML5 validation behavior: it considers **false** an invalid Boolean value, whereas the standard `[Required]` accepts both **true** and **false**.
+You can find more details in [this blog post](https://community.devexpress.com/blogs/aspnet/archive/2017/09/18/devextreme-mvc-client-side-validation-required-attribute-changes-17-1-6.aspx).

 Model properties that have one or several of these attributes can be validated.
-For example, suppose that a `Person` model contains a `FirstName` property that has three validation attributes.
+For example, a `Person` model contains a `FirstName` property that has three validation attributes:

     <!--C#-->
     using System.ComponentModel.DataAnnotations;